 Ginger and migraine

-It has also been used to treat headaches, including migraines.
-Because nausea and vomiting are common migraine symptoms, ginger is also helpful in offering some migraine sufferers relief of their stomach upset.
+Ginger has also been used to treat headaches, including migraine.
+Because nausea and vomiting are common migraine symptoms, ginger may be helpful in offering some migraine sufferers relief of their stomach upset.

 - Ground ginger root